czietz/etm-trace-rp2350/README.md

 The ARM Cortex M33 cores inside the Raspberry Pi RP2350 microcontroller (found on the [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) / Pico 2 W) have quite sophisticated capabilities to non-intrusively trace the execution of code.
 This is achieved via the ARM ETM (Embedded Trace Macrocell).
 The ARM ETM lets you record a history of what the processor was doing – like how it branched – without actually changing the behavior of your code.
 This is especially helpful for debugging.
 You can capture detailed execution data without inserting breakpoints or extra code that might alter timing or behavior.
 This means you’re seeing the system run as it normally would.
 The trace data provides a precise time-line of  executed instructions, which can help you pinpoint exactly where your  code might be misbehaving or diverging from expected behavior.

-The script in this repository adds custom commands to gdb (the GNU debugger).
+The script in this repository adds custom commands to GDB (the GNU debugger).
 They allow to configure everything required for instruction tracing: ETM, funnel, TPIU, DMA.
-The trace is stored in memory, can be downloaded with gdb, and analysed with tools such as [ptm2human](https://github.com/czietz/ptm2human/).
+The trace is stored in memory, can be downloaded with GDB, and analysed with tools such as [ptm2human](https://github.com/czietz/ptm2human/).

 There is an option for “endless” tracing into a circular buffer.
 This permits capturing the last kilobytes of trace data until an exception or breakpoint is hit to reconstruct how program flow was immediately prior to the exception or breakpoint.